MLA Format and Citation － A Detailed Guide with Examples

 Roijoon, van, Eva.
 “Scarcity of the Digital Age” Medium, Medium online publishing, 23 Dec.
 2019

-If you consulted youtube for information, you can cite that too.
+If you consult youtube for information, you can cite that too.
 To cite a video, follow the generalized procedure, which is the:

 The last name followed by the first name followed by the video title enclosed in quotation marks.

-After video title, you will write website title (italicized), last and the first name of the people who contributed in the video, version if any, number, name of the publisher, publishing date, and finally the URL of the video.
+After the video title, you will write the website title (italicized), last and the first name of the people who contributed to the video, version if any, number, name of the publisher, publishing date, and finally, the URL of the video.

 Social media has made a place deep in our lives.
 It's a gigantic source of information today.
 We can use information from social media in our paper.